 We have entered the Fourth Industrial Revolution, and many manufacturers have outgrown their ERP system or are searching for a more scalable solution.
 While some manufacturers have chosen to upgrade because of growth, others with ERP systems from big industry players like Microsoft are being encouraged to upgrade or make significant changes to maintain standard operations.

 Situations like these have led thousands of manufacturers worldwide to select NetSuite’s fully-integrated, cloud-based ERP, and business management suite.
 In this two-part blog series, we cover five reasons why manufacturers select NetSuite vs Microsoft and other ERP solutions.
-This blog reviews three reasons, and a follow-up blog will include the others.
+This blog reviews three reasons, and our follow-up blog contains 2 more reasons manufacturers prefer NetSuite, but it is centered around NetSuite 2019 Release 2.

 As a fully-integrated solution, NetSuite provides manufacturers with access to everything needed to run efficiently and effectively in today’s hyper-competitive environment.
 It includes engineering capabilities for improved product design and Bill of Materials management along with order management, production control, financial management, CRM and marketing, supply chain management, commerce, and more.
 All of these are native in NetSuite and do not require middleware or complex integrations to start utilizing.